 Lines 197-199: Do authors have repeated measurements of the body mass of the lizards at different time points during their stay in the lab?
 This would be better for testing whether ticks can reduce body mass or BCI of the lizards, a repeated measures analysis rather than a cross-sectional study of an isolated measure in time.
 For example, this might be circumvented if authors would have data on how long the ticks have been attached to the lizards at the time of weighing the lizards.
 In sum, to me looks rather unlikely to find a negative relationship with BCI in the way and time BCI measurements were performed.

-Response: The reviewer brings up an excellent point of multiple BCI measurments, but this is was out of the scope our project.
-The ethics our project only allowed animals to be housed in the lab for a maximum of 48hrs.
+Response: The reviewer brings up an excellent point of multiple BCI measurements, but this was beyond the scope our project.
+The ethics permit for our project only allowed animals to be housed in the lab for a maximum of 48hrs, and loss of mass over such a short period would likely be more a function of waste elimination or measurement error than actual loss of fat or muscle tissue.
 Body mass was recorded upon capture and animals were measured for locomotor performance within 24h of capture (See paragraph 1 & 2 in methods).
 The reasoning behind the BCI measurements was to test if “poor” health individuals had higher tick abundances (see Dunlap et al., 1993; Olsson et al., 2000; Madsen et al., 2005 for examples).
-This poor BCI would in turn possibly effect other physiological traits such as locomotor performance.
+This poor BCI would in turn possibly affect other physiological traits such as locomotor performance.
 The lack of differences in BCI but low sprint speeds therefore suggest that “poor health” (low BCI) was to explain for low performance measurements.

 Dunlap, K. D., & Mathies, T. (1993).
 Effects of nymphal ticks and their interaction with malaria on the physiology of male fence lizards.
 Copeia, 1045-1048.